Hage Station

 Hage Station (半家駅, Hage-eki) is a passenger railway station located in the Nishitosahage neighborhood of the city of Shimanto, Kōchi Prefecture, Japan.
 It is operated by JR Shikoku and has the station number "G33".

 Lines

-The station is served by JR Shikoku's Yodo Line, and is 38.9 kilometers from the starting point of then line at Wakai.
+The station is served by JR Shikoku's Yodo Line, and is 38.9 kilometers from the starting point of the line at Wakai.

 Layout

 The track runs along a hillside.
 There is no station building and the station is unstaffed.
 From the main road, National Route 381, a flight of steps leads up to a single side platform.
 A shelter is provided for waiting passengers.
 At the base of the stairs and across the road, there are some parking slots, a bike shed, and a public telephone call box.